oniony/TMSU/README.md

   * Tag values can now be used in implications.
   * Values are no longer automatically deleted when no longer used: it is now up to you to manage them.
+  * Tag values can be explicitly created: tmsu tag --create =2015.
+(It may be necessary to enclose the argument in quotes depending upon your shell.)
   * Added integration tests covering CLI.

 v0.5.2